JaiHirsch/straw-in-a-haystack/_posts/2016-05-09-replicating-mongodb-to-elasticsearch-using-flink.md

     querying MongoDB by the host, this corresponds to each of the host's server info that comes from a the sharded cluster.</p>
 {% highlight java %}
-private Bson getFilterLastTimeStamp(MongoCollection</Document> tsCollection, MongoClientWrapper client) {
+private Bson getFilterLastTimeStamp(MongoCollection<Document> tsCollection, MongoClientWrapper client) {
     Document lastTimeStamp = tsCollection.find(new Document("host", client.getHost())).limit(1).first();
     return getTimeQuery(lastTimeStamp == null ? null : (BsonTimestamp) lastTimeStamp.get("ts"));
 }